If you spit out the first words that come to mind when you hear Mendoza, they’re probably words like Malbec, wine, and mas vino por favor.

 Go Horseback Riding

-With its strong rural history and gaucho culture, horseback riding in Argentina is a must and Mendoza’s mountains offer the perfect backdrop!
+With its strong rural history and gaucho culture, horseback riding in Argentina is a must and Mendoza’s mountains offer the perfect scene.

-If horseback riding is your passion, one of the most popular multi-day tours from Mendoza is this week long ride to cross the Andes to Chile.
+And to go even further, if horseback riding is your passion, one of the most popular multi-day tours from Mendoza is this week long ride across the Andes to Chile.
 It includes meals and camps prepared by gauchos, sleep under the stars and ride across the Andes.

-A friend took his children on this tour and made memories that will last a lifetime (time will tell if I, myself, am brave enough to take my kids when they’re old enough).
+A friend took his children on this tour and made memories that will last a lifetime (time will tell if I, myself, am brave enough to take my kids when they’re older).

 White Water Rafting